 OAuth Connections

-An alternative to storing your sensitive database credentials with Tableau Cloud is to create connections using the OAuth 2.0 standard.
+An alternative to storing your sensitive database credentials with Tableau Cloud or Tableau Server is to create connections using the OAuth 2.0 standard.
 The following connectors support OAuth authentication:

 • Anaplan